 This leads to Wick contacting Santino and meeting Santino’s henchmen and henchwomen in the process.
 Santino asks Wick to kill his sister, Gianna (Claudia Gerini) so as he can gain more power and influence from crime lords.. as you do.

 Wick agrees for this one last hit.
 This takes Wick to Rome, where we are treated to a nice wee montage of Wick being kitted out for his one last job before retirement.
-Danny Glover never got it this good in the first of the Lethal Weapon (1987) films, but he got landed with Mel Gibson as new partner, Martin Riggs.
+Danny Glover never got it this good in the first of the Lethal Weapon (1987) films, but he got landed with Mel Gibson as his new partner, Martin Riggs.
 All be it a crazy Mel character.

 So after seeing this the second part of the John Wick trilogy I’d wholeheartedly recommend it.
-It’s a great story line and the story is not as straightforward as it first makes out.
+It’s a great storyline and the story is not as straightforward as it first makes out.
 It’s written by Derek Kolstad, who also wrote Chapter 1 so it was nice to have that continuity with the characters.

-Referring to my John Wick post for the first film, judging from the numbers it looks like Jason Statham’s The Expendables (2012) kills have been eclipsed for the first two films of those films – I now believe a fourth outing for the aging action guys is in the works – compared to the first two films in the Wick trilogy.
+Referring to my John Wick post for the first film, judging from the numbers it looks like Jason Statham’s The Expendables (2012) kills have been eclipsed for the first two films of those films – I now believe a fourth outing for the ageing action guys is in the works – compared to the first two films in the Wick trilogy.
 But I’ll give the final total kill numbers after seeing Chapter 3.

 It’s refreshing to have the familiar pairing back of Reeves and McShane who are a great bromance pairing… however McShane was later upstaged.
-For later on in the film, there is an all to small part for an actor in who is worth the cinema ticket price alone to see them again with Reeves.
+For later on in the film, there is an all to small part for an actor who is worth the cinema ticket price alone to see them again with Reeves.
 And it’s not Sandra Bullock.
 Or previous co-star Dianne Wiest.
 Or even Jack Nicholson.

-Another well thought of touch, was the long list of returning characters and their acting counterparts which included John Leguizamo as Aurelio and I’ll let you recognise the others.
+Another well thought touch was the long list of returning characters and their acting counterparts which included John Leguizamo as Aurelio and I’ll let you recognise the others.
 It was a joy to see some new faces too, bizarrely I recognised Franco Nero after seeing the trailer recently, for the new Joan’s The Time of Their Lives (2017).
 In that film.
 Nero is about to thrill the ladies – of the same age as the Ian McShane’s Lovejoy (1986-94) groupies – as he stars in this recently released Joan Collins and Pauline Collins movie as part of a love triangle with these lovely ladies.